SirFrancisG/S-P-500-10-Q-Sentiment-Analyzer/README.md

 ## Possible improvements

-- Replace keyword matching with a finance-tuned LLM such as **FinBERT**
+- Replace keyword matching with a finance-tuned LLM such as **FinBERT** for better semantic understanding
 - Expand to the full S&P 500 using async HTTP requests (`aiohttp`)
 - Add time-series analysis across multiple quarters to detect shifts in sentiment
-- Aggregate results by GICS sector for peer comparison
+- Weight company-level scores by market cap before sector aggregation
+- Use GICS Industry (58 groups) or Sub-Industry (163 groups) for more granular breakdowns
 - Build a Streamlit dashboard for interactive exploration
 - Include the Risk Factors section (Item 1A) in addition to MD&A